gamepatt78/Customer_Segmentation/README.md

 The main objectives of this project are:

-1. Understand the characteristics of the customer dataset.
+1. Understand the customer dataset.
 2. Clean and preprocess the data.
-3. Perform exploratory data analysis.
+3. Perform Exploratory Data Analysis.
+4. Select relevant clustering features.
-4. Normalize numerical features.
+5. Normalize numerical features.
-5. Apply K-Means clustering.
+6. Apply K-Means clustering.
-6. Determine an appropriate number of customer clusters.
+7. Determine an appropriate number of clusters.
-7. Evaluate the clustering using the Elbow Method and Silhouette Score.
+8. Evaluate clustering using the Elbow Method and Silhouette Score.
+9. Visualize customer segments.
-8. Visualize the identified customer segments.
+10. Profile and interpret the identified customer groups.
-9. Interpret the characteristics of each segment.
-10. Develop meaningful business recommendations.
+11. Develop business recommendations.

 ---